VersoBit/WeatherDoge/README.md

 ## Spare Change?
 We ♥ Dogecoin.
 If you're feeling generous, our Dogecoin address is `DMdXi3PJ3o5sXpcnXLvqAvHerKLbBCC9yE`

-If you're feeling generous but only use that *other* cryptocurrency `1LVdvcNDJ9JtNCZ7swT8z2pfJoUNRtrwCH` is open for BTC donations.
+If you're feeling generous but don't have Dogecoin we also accept [more conventional donations through BitPay](https://bitpay.com/928010/donate).

 The original dogeweather.com has a Dogecoin address too!
 They deserve it! `DD5z316BX6YMzj4ARp8opoMBf82hbZB7N5`